LogicAppUnit/TestingFramework/README.md

 }
 ```

 The contents of the `parameters` attribute in the original action configuration is included in the JSON request body that is sent to the mock HTTP server.
 This includes the SQL query and any parameters and their values.
 The request is sent to the mock HTTP server using a URL that includes the action name.
 The test case can assert the contents of the request to ensure that the SQL query is correct and any parameter values match expectations.
-Other connector types work in exactly the same way - the contents of the `parameters` attribute is always included in the request body for the mock HTTP server.
+Other built-in service provider connector types work in exactly the same way - the contents of the `parameters` attribute is always included in the request body for the mock HTTP server.

 The test execution log will include logging to show when a non-HTTP action has been replaced with a HTTP action: